A Psychosocial Model of Care for Men with Prostate Cancer

 Before and after prostate cancer treatment up to one in four men experience anxiety and up to one in five report depression, although few men access the support they need.

-To address these challenges, we've developed Australia’s first Position Statement on Screening for Distress and Psychosocial Care for Men with Prostate Cancer with the Monograph: A Psychosocial Care Model for Men with Prostate Cancer.
+To address these challenges, we've developed the Australian first Position Statement on Screening for Distress and Psychosocial Care for Men with Prostate Cancer with the Monograph: A Psychosocial Care Model for Men with Prostate Cancer (Second Edition).

-Click here to read an Editorial by our CEO Professor Jeff Dunn AO and head of the Centre for Research Excellence in Prostate Cancer Survivorship, Professor Suzanne Chambers AO, in the latest edition of the European Journal of Cancer Care.
+Click here to read an Editorial by our CEO Professor Jeff Dunn AO and head of the Centre for Research Excellence in Prostate Cancer Survivorship, Professor Suzanne Chambers AO, in the European Journal of Cancer Care.

 Who developed the Position Statement?

-The position statement and monograph have been developed by PCFA in conjunction with experts from the NHMRC-funded Centre for Research Excellence in Prostate Cancer Survivorship.
+The position statement and monograph were developed by PCFA in conjunction with experts from the NHMRC-funded Centre for Research Excellence in Prostate Cancer Survivorship.

 This project is the culmination of many years of work with experts across clinical and allied health fields, to improve care and support for men affected by the disease.